JiiXaa/PalatePrestige/README.md

 | Chef    | Easily add/remove availability dates       | Manage availability                   |
 | Chef    | Create various deals                       | Promote my services                   |

+## Design / Mockups:

+- **Wireframes:**

+  Wireframes can be found [here](https://github.com/JiiXaa/PalatePrestige/blob/main/docs/WIREFRAMES.md).

+- **Fully Responsive**

+  The application is fully responsive, thanks to the powerful grid system of Bootstrap.
+It utilizes flexbox technology to ensure flexible and adaptive layout across various devices and screen sizes.

+- **Color Scheme**

+  Utilized default bootstrap color scheme for a clean aesthetic.

+- **Typography**

+  Used google font: 'Lato'

 ## Technologies:

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML/) Used for the creation of the markup of Django templates for the website content.